 Postgraduate studies comprise major subject studies and general scientific studies.
 The minimum scope of major subject studies is 25 credits and that of general scientific studies 5 credits.
 The total scope of postgraduate studies is no less than 40 credits.

-The faculties are responsible for the planning, implementation, evaluation and development of courses.
+The departments are responsible for the planning, implementation, evaluation and development of courses.

-University academic year consists of four periods, two in the autumn semester (periods 1 and 2) and two in the spring semester (periods 3 and 4), and a summer semester.
+TUT's academic year is made up of four periods, two in the autumn semester and two in the spring semester, and a summer semester.
 Each period comprises seven weeks of teaching.
 Exam weeks take place after each period.
 If the Easter holiday falls on the fourth period, the fourth period will last for 8 calendar weeks.
 The summer semester lasts for 13 weeks.

 Exams are held at 09:00, 13:00 and 17:00 during the exam week after each period.
 Students can re-sit exams at 17:00 from Monday through Thursday during the periods, and on Mondays during the summer semester.
 Exams may also be held on Fridays and Saturdays.